tylerlum/get_a_grip/docs/grasp_planning.md

 ## Grasp Evaluation

-You can evaluate the saved grasps with the following:
+You can evaluate the planned grasps in simulation with the following:

 ```
 python get_a_grip/dataset_generation/scripts/eval_grasp_config_dicts.py \